All Episodes

 Time Text

-All across the fruited plain, I am your host for life, not retiring until every American agrees with me.
+I am your host for life, not retiring until every American agrees with me, Rush Limbaugh, the Excellence in Broadcasting Network.

-Once again having more fun than a human being should be allowed to have.
+Once again, having more fun than a human being should be allowed to have.

 We are on the cutting edge of societal evolution.

-If you want to be on the program 800 282-2882, the email address is rush at eIB net.com.
+Telephone number, if you want to be on the program 800-282-2882, the email address is rush at EIBnet.com.

-Um if I didn't believe we could succeed, I wouldn't be here.
+If I didn't believe we could succeed, I wouldn't be here.

 I wouldn't put those kids there.

-So basically, the the Democrats and the media have been demanding that the president level with the American people.
+So basically, the Democrats and the media have been demanding that the president level with the American people.

 Have they not?

-He must level with the American.
+He must level with the American people.

-Now what they mean by that, and what they've always meant by that is the president's got to tell the American people that we suck, that we're losing, that it was a mistake, we should never have gone there, and we don't have any reason to take this country at war and to bring the troops home.
+Now, what they mean by that, and what they've always meant by that is, the president's got to tell the American people that we suck, that we're losing, that it was a mistake, we should never have gone there, and we don't have any reason to take this country at war and to bring the troops home.

 And what did Bush do?